 I couldn’t help but wonder if this is the tourist-level trail, what did the advanced trail look like?
 Sorry for lack of photos of the real-life trail, but I was busy holding on.
 However, the views were spectacular.

+People like reading about places they know.
+I recently read a mystery set in Tucson that included a scene up by my house.
+Great fun.
+Yes, the author got her description correct.
 So, when I write about a real place, I work hard to get the descriptions right.
 For instance, when I wrote my book, The Dragon of Nani Cave, set on Cayman Brac, I confirmed that the route the Lime Lizard Lads took around the island was accurate.
 I wanted to be certain the book was believable, so that the children reading it would enjoy recognizing island locations and take seriously the science information included.